bugzweiser13/liri-node-app/README.md

 ***"node liri.js do-what-it-says"***

-Will perform the spotify song search for the title "I Want it That Way" from infomation within the random.txt file
+Will perform the spotify song search for the title "I Want it That Way" from infomation within the random.txt file:

     -entries within the random.txt file need to be seporated by a "," -need to be entered in the following format <search-command>,<"search-criteria">